Mervyn Tuchet, 2nd Earl of Castlehaven: Confession of Faith and Execution

 After that, Castlehaven acknowledged the King’s mercy; said a short private prayer; laid his head on the block and was beheaded with a single stroke.

 Aftermath

 Castlehaven's Irish titles passed to his son James.

+Elizabeth was estranged from her husband and left to fend for herself in England, often in the company of Lady Elizabeth Petre, herself estranged from her husband William Petre, 4th Baron Petre.
+James was married to Elizabeth Graves within months of his first wife's death.

 Laurence FitzPatrick and Giles Browning were each put on trial for their roles in the offences.
 FitzPatrick testified that Lady Castlehaven "was the wickedest woman in the world, and had more to answer for than any woman that lived".
 Both men were convicted and subsequently executed.

+The historian Cynthia B. Herrup, writes that Anne "always insisted upon her innocence, and in theory, her husband’s condemnation should have vindicated her" but that "her life after 1631 was a very partial exoneration" and "The most popular verse circulating after the trial portrayed Castlehaven as a cuckold rather than the Countess as a victim."
 In The Complete Peerage, Cokayne adds that the death of Castlehaven was certainly brought about by his wife's manipulations and that her undoubted adultery with one Ampthill and with Henry Skipwith renders her motives suspicious.
-According to the historian Cynthia B. Herrup, Anne was the equal of Lord Castlehaven in immorality.

 Children

 Mervyn Touchet's first marriage (before 1608) was with Elizabeth Barnham (1592 – c.
 1622–4), daughter of London alderman Benedict Barnham and his wife, Dorothea Smith, and they had six surviving children: